hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 rast("data/elevation_larimer.tif")
 ```

-Remember when reding in files you will want to assign them to a new
+Remember when reading in files you will want to assign them to a new
 variable name with `<-` to keep them in your environment.

-### What about non-spatial data?

-We haven’t really covered this yet, but another file type you will often
-need to read and write throughout this course are .csv files.
-You can do
-that with the `read_csv()` and `write_csv()` functions from the `readr`
-package (a member of the Tidyverse).

 ### 4. Exercises